Protoser/Changed-Multiplayer/README.md

 # How To Run Game/Server

 ## Setup
+Download the .zip files of the repository and extract files.
+Then replace all the files in your changed game folder from steam with those you downloaded.

-In the folder you will find 2 .txt files. (id.txt and ip.txt)
+In the Utils folder you will find 2 .txt files. (id.txt and ip.txt)

 The id.txt is the id, every player should have their own ID (unless you want bugs ^w^).
 (Numbers only)